-Our executive compensation program has three primary elements: base salary, annual cash incentives (as part of our Short-Term Incentive ("STI") Program), and long-term equity incentives (as part of our Long-Term Incentive ("LTI") Program).
+Our executive compensation program has three primary elements: base salary, annual cash incentives (our Short-Term Incentive ("STI") Program), and long-term equity incentives (our Long-Term Incentive ("LTI") Program).
 Each of these compensation elements serves a specific purpose in our compensation strategy.
-Base salary is an essential component to any market-competitive compensation program.
-Annual incentives reward the achievement of short-term goals, while long-term incentives drive our NEOs to focus on shareholder value creation.
+Base salary is an essential component to ensuring a baseline of market-competitive compensation opportunities for attracting and retaining talent.
+Annual incentives reward the achievement of short-term goals like safe operations and increasing profitability, while long-term incentives support retention and drive our NEOs to focus on shareholder value creation.

-Based on our performance and consistent with the design of our program, the compensation and talent development committee of our board, referred to in this CD&A as the "committee," approved the executive compensation payout decisions for fiscal 2020 noted in the table below.
-These payouts are aligned with the Company's business performance in 2020.
-The committee believes that the design and structure of the Company's incentive program provide a direct link between Company performance and pay outcomes for the executives, as described in greater detail in this CD&A.
+Based on our performance and consistent with the design of our program, the compensation and talent development committee of our board, referred to in this CD&A as the "committee," approved the executive compensation payout decisions for fiscal 2023 noted in the table below.
+The committee believes that the Company's incentive programs provide a direct link between Company performance and pay outcomes for the executives, as described in greater detail in this CD&A.

-2020 Executive Compensation Program Compensation Component Characteristics 2020 Results/Actions Base Salary Fixed cash compensation Competitive level of base compensation, critical for attraction and retention Used to calculate other compensation elements The NEOs received merit increases ranging from 3.0% to 9.6% in recognition of growth and performance in role, as well as, in some cases, to bring base salary closer to market.
-Short-Term Incentive (STI) Program Annual variable cash compensation based on pre- established performance metrics Formula-driven plan using the following metrics (weighted as indicated) to determine target and earned awards: Financial - Adjusted EBITDA 75% Strategic - timely and successful Plateau 25% Integration initiatives Annual cash award for our CEO in 2020, target = 100% base salary; maximum = 200% target 2020 adjusted EBITDA resulted in an attainment percentage of 158% and 2020 strategic objectives resulted in an attainment percentage of 171% under the STI program.
-Long-Term Incentive (LTI) Program PSU award (50% of LTI program awards) - Payable in shares of stock over a three-year performance period, all of which is based on performance against adjusted EPS targets.
-The annual adjusted EPS targets are set at the beginning of the three-year period and are consistent with the Company's annual strategic and financial plans.
+2023 Executive Compensation Program Compensation Component Characteristics 2023 Results/Actions Base Salary Fixed cash compensation Competitive level of base compensation, critical for attraction and retention The NEOs received salary increases ranging from 9.0% to 20.5% in recognition of growth and performance in role, as well as, in some cases, to bring base salaries closer to market.
+Short-Term Incentive (STI) Program Annual variable cash compensation based on preestablished performance metrics Formulaic plan using the following metrics (weighted as indicated) to determine target and achievement levels: Financial - Adjusted EBITDA 75% Software Implementations 10% Safety - Observations 5% Safety - Recordables 5% Business Development 5% Maximum award payout is capped at 200% of target 2023 adjusted EBITDA, Business Development and Safety - Observations performance exceeded the maximum level resulting in performance at 200% of target.
+Safety - Recordables and Operational Excellence performance were at threshold and target levels, respectfully.
+Long-Term Incentive (LTI) Program Performance Share Unit ("PSU") award (50% of LTI program awards) - Settled in shares of stock over a three-year period based on annual performance against adjusted EPS targets.
+The annual adjusted EPS targets are set at the beginning of the three-year period based on the Company's annual strategic and financial plans.
 The range of payout of the PSUs is 0% to 200% of target depending on the achievement level of EPS relative to targets.
-RSU award (50% of LTI program awards) - vest ratably over a three-year period, enhancing shareholder alignment, retention, and development of long-term ownership by our NEOs 2020 adjusted EPS resulted in payout of annual installments of 2018 and 2019 PSUs at maximum levels.
+Restricted Stock Units (RSU) award (50% of LTI program awards) - vest ratably over a three-year period, enhancing shareholder alignment, retention, and development of long-term ownership by our NEOs